thinktandem/tandem/site/blog/2019-04-18-transparency-in-picking-a-digital-partner.md

 img-src: /images/articles/tandem-clutch2019.jpg
 byline: 'Why we use services like Clutch.co to help you pick a digital partner faster.'
 date: '2019-04-18'
+meta:
+    - { name: description, content: 'Why we use services like Clutch.co to help you pick a digital partner faster.' }
+    - { name: keywords, content: 'drupal,misc' }
 ---

 Picking a digital partner is hard.
 What firm can understand your strategy, translate that into conversion-increasing design, and then develop a website on your chosen technology platform?
 After reading multiple proposals and sifting through digital agency websites you can feel trapped in a web of buzzwords, less sure than when you started.